WokLibCodeClub/breakout/step05-building_the_blocks/README.md

-# Step 5 - Add the blocks
+# Step 5 - Working with the blocks (rather long, I'm afraid)

 The object of Breakout is to get the ball to destroy all the blocks at the top of the window while preventing the ball from going off the bottom of the window.
 This section is about how to draw the blocks and how they get destroyed if the ball hits them.